Labels

 Variant of Labels::position taking a pointer and length as input.

-Get the array of values for these Labels.
+Get the array of values for these Labels on CPU.

 inline Labels set_union(const Labels &other, int64_t *first_mapping = nullptr, size_t first_mapping_count = 0, int64_t *second_mapping = nullptr, size_t second_mapping_count = 0) const